Susan Fiske

-Susan Tufts Fiske (born August 19, 1952) is an American psychologist who served as the Eugene Higgins Professor of Psychology and Public Affairs in the Department of Psychology at Princeton University.
+Susan Tufts Fiske (born August 19, 1952) is an American psychologist who served as the Eugene Higgins Professor of Psychology and Public Affairs in the Department of Psychology at Princeton University until her retirement in 2023.
 She is a social psychologist known for her work on social cognition, stereotypes, and prejudice.
-Fiske leads the Intergroup Relations, Social Cognition, and Social Neuroscience Lab at Princeton University.
+At Princeton, Fiske led the Intergroup Relations, Social Cognition, and Social Neuroscience Lab.
 Her theoretical contributions include the development of the stereotype content model, ambivalent sexism theory, power as control theory, and the continuum model of impression formation.

 Biography

 Fiske comes from a family of psychologists and social activists.
 Her father, Donald W. Fiske, was an influential psychologist who spent most of his career at the University of Chicago.
 Her mother, Barbara Page Fiske (1917–2007), was a civic leader in Chicago.
 Her brother, Alan Page Fiske, is an anthropologist at UCLA.
 Fiske's grandmother and great grandmother were suffragists.
 Two nieces and her daughter all have psychology PhDs.
 In 1969, Susan Fiske enrolled at Radcliffe College for her undergraduate degree in social relations, where she graduated magna cum laude in 1973.
 She received her PhD from Harvard University in 1978, for her thesis titled Attention and the Weighting of Behavior in Person Perception.
 She currently resides in Vermont, with her husband Douglas Massey, a retired Princeton sociologist.